tyler-technologies-oss/forge-design-system/docs/assets/designer-assets/figma.md

 # Designer assets: Figma

-Build beautiful and accessible experiences that express Tyler's core values using a component library that matches our TCW components to spec.
+Build beautiful and accessible experiences that express Tyler's core values using a component library that matches our Forge components to spec.
 Tyler uses Figma as a collaborative, web based design tool.
 For advanced functional prototypes, we recommend using Framer.

 ## Getting started with Figma